nsbgn/thumbledore/README.md

 ## Power keys

-Your eight fingers maneuver the alpha keys, while your thumbs handle power keys.
+Your eight fingers maneuver the symbol keys, while your thumbs handle power keys.
 These are:

 1. On the left-hand side, from left to right: